Holmeswww/holmeswww-old.github.io/_pages/about.md

 Status
 ======
-- I'm actively applying for P.h.D. programs.
+- I am actively applying for P.h.D. programs.
 - I will be graduating from CMU for spring 2020 for research internship with [Apple Inc.](https://machinelearning.apple.com/) until summer 2021.

 News